 \section{Comparison of sum-rule values}

-In the numerical comparison, we use the functionals based on the UNEDF1-HFB \cite{0954-3899-42-3-034024} which contains only the time-even coupling constants in the particle-hole channel.
-In the present calculation, we do not include the time-odd functionals except for the current terms $C^j_k\bm{j}_k^2$.
-Therefore the functional does not correspond to a specific Hamiltonian operator, and breaks the local gauge invariance in the spin-orbit terms.

-For the comparison of the sum-rule values, we consider four EDFs with the isoscalar and isovector current terms. \begin{enumerate} \item isoscalar and isovector current terms in the local gauge invariant form ($C^j_0=-C^\tau_0$ and $C^j_1=-C^\tau_1$) \item isovector current term only ($C^j_0=0, C^j_1=-C^\tau_1$) \item isoscalar current term only ($C^j_0=-C^\tau_0, C^j_1=0$) \item no current terms ($C^j_0=C^j_1=0$). \end{enumerate}
+In the numerical comparison, I use functionals based on UNEDF1-HFB \cite{0954-3899-42-3-034024}, which contains only the time-even coupling constants in the particle-hole channel.
+Thus the UNEDF1-HFB functional does not correspond to a specific Hamiltonian operator and breaks the local gauge invariance.
+For the comparison of sum-rule values, the following five UNEDF1-HFB EDFs with the different time-odd terms are considered \begin{enumerate} \item full time-odd terms derived by assuming the relation between the time-even and time-odd couplings; \item only isoscalar and isovector current terms in the local gauge invariant form ($C^j_0=-C^\tau_0$ and $C^j_1=-C^\tau_1$); \item only the isovector current term ($C^j_0=0, C^j_1=-C^\tau_1$); \item only the isoscalar current term ($C^j_0=-C^\tau_0, C^j_1=0$); \item no time-odd terms ($C^j_0=C^j_1=0$). \end{enumerate}